Table of Contents

 Don't Use the Toilet as a Garbage Disposal

 Similar precautions should be taken with the bathroom sink, as well as the bathtub and toilet.
 Don't rinse shaven whiskers down the sink or empty loose hairs from combs or brushes into the toilet.
-Dispense with hairs, as well as finger and toe nails, in the trash instead.
-For showers, keep a strainer over the bathtub drain to prevent loose hairs from going down — the biggest cause of tub-drain clogs is hair wads.
+Dispense with hairs, as well as finger and toenails, in the trash instead.
+For showers, keep a strainer over the bathtub drains to prevent loose hairs from going down — the biggest cause of tub-drain clogs is hair wads.
 The toilet, meanwhile, should only be used for natural functions.
-Do not use the toilet to flush down overcooked pasta, used coffee grounds, old condiments, fruit or vegetable scraps, bad soups or other undesirables— regardless of how soft, thin or crumb-like a once-edible piece of food might appear.
+Do not use the toilet to flush down overcooked pasta, used coffee grounds, old condiments, fruit or vegetable scraps, bad soups, or other undesirables— regardless of how soft, thin, or crumb-like a once-edible piece of food might appear.